 Try pork knuckles and ginger stew with a twist

 Address: Rotunda de Carlos da Maia, Macau

 Have you heard of a pork knuckle and ginger stew?
-It is a traditional Cantonese dish prepared for women who just give birth.
-Now, it is a common snack that could be found in many dim sum restaurant.
-Here, in Three Lamps District market, Fung Kei has a really special recipe of this stew and takes it to the next level, adding other delicious ingredients from pig ears, intestines, and more.
+It is a traditional Cantonese dish prepared for women who have just given birth.
+Now, it is a common snack that could be found in many dim sum restaurants.
+Here, in the Three Lamps District market, Fung Kei has a really special recipe for this stew and takes it to the next level, adding other delicious ingredients from pig ears, intestines, and more.
 If you want to venture to some local food, this is the place to be.